Burkino/luau-disasm/README.md

 luau-disasm can both compile lua(u) scripts into luau bytecode, and disassemble luau bytecode from files.

+see [here](https://raw.githubusercontent.com/tealingg/luau-disasm/main/disassembled_example.txt) for the disassembly of a compiled version of Dex V2.

 ## disclaimers
 - uh yeah expect bugs and stuff